salmanhaider12/Ai-clip-tagger-Lumin/README.md

 # AI Clip Tagger for Lumin 🎮

-This is a prototype built as part of the Lumin Internship AI Take-Home Task.
+This is a prototype built as part of the Lumin.
 It demonstrates an AI-powered system that automatically tags frames from gaming clips using OpenAI’s CLIP model.

 ##  Features